Target level of study

 42h

-This course presents the concepts, foundations and orders of magnitude of the physics and physical chemistry of interfaces, which govern the mesoscopic scale of matter, and ultimately determine the behavior and properties of everyday objects: soil, milk, cheese, paints, inks, cosmetics, adhesives, lubricants, etc., as well as numerous technological processes and biological cells and membranes.
+This course presents the concepts, fundamentals, and orders of magnitude of the physics and physical chemistry of interfaces that govern the mesoscopic scale of matter and ultimately determine the behavior and properties of everyday objects: soil, milk, cheese, paints, inks, cosmetics, adhesives, lubricants, etc., as well as numerous technological processes and biological cells and membranes.

 Data acquisition and processing 1